notapipeline/bwv/README.md

 > If you need to access credentials over the network, see the API documention below.

 - `serve` Run bwv server in foreground.
+- `service`
   - `install` Install the userspace systemd service
   - `start` Start the userspace systemd service
   - `stop` stop the userspace systemd service
   - `status` Get the status of the service (usually one of "running" or "dead")
   - `remove` Stop the userspace systemd service and remove it entirely.
+- `key`
   - `genkey <ip address|cidr range>` Create a 32 character random string to use as an API key, bound to the provided address or cidr range
   - `revoke <key>` Revokes the given key.
 Future iterations will allow for an ip or range to be provided if the key is lost.
 - `whitelist <IP or range>` Add the given IP or range to the access whitelist
   - `drop <IP or range>` Delete the given IP or range from the access whitelist
 - `path/to/secret[?[field|property]=value` Get the secret at a given path, optionally followed by specific properties to read

 ## Usage